uber/tchannel/docs/protocol.md

 | flag   | description
 | ------ | -----------
 | `0x01` | more fragments follow
+| `0x02` | is request streaming

 If the fragments flag isn't set, then this is the only/last frame for this message id.

+If the streaming flag isn't set, then this request has a fragmented body instead of a streaming body.

 #### ttl:4